Province of Palermo: History and location

-Its name is derived from Latin word "Panormus".
+Its name is derived from the Latin word Panormus.
 From 1072 to 1194 Palermo was the capital of the Kingdom of Sicily before Naples became the new capital under the rule of the French Angevin dynasty.
-It has also been ruled by the Romans, Byzantines, Normans, Arabs, Spanish Empire and Americans (during part of W.W.
-II).
-Historical accounts recording the existence of the province date back to the 8th and 6th century B.C.
-The province is surrounded by Tyrrhenian Sea in the north, Province of Trapani in the west, the provinces of Agrigento and Caltanissetta in the south, Enna in the southeast and Messina in the east.
+It has also been ruled by the Romans, Byzantines, Normans, Arabs, Spanish Empire and Americans (during part of the Second World War).
+Historical accounts recording the existence of the province date back to the 8th and 6th century BC.
+The province is surrounded by Tyrrhenian Sea in the north, province of Trapani in the west, the provinces of Agrigento and Caltanissetta in the south, Enna in the southeast and Messina in the east.
 It is popular for its beaches, namely Mondello.
 The land is mountainous and includes Pollina and Imera Valleys.
 Madonie Range is located in the province.